2023 Sabah political crisis: Mass resignation of BERSATU Sabah members and its expulsion from GRS

-In 2023, in response to PN's defeat and also Muhyiddin's religion statement controversies (The "Christianization" remarks and racism) in 15th general election besides his controversial rule as Prime Minister between 2020–21, Hajiji announced that he and all members of BERSATU Sabah have resigned from the party, vowing to form a new political party to reclaim the autonomy of Sabah, that ultimately created Direct Members of GRS to allowing independent assemblymans to joining it.
+In 2023, in response to PN's defeat and also Muhyiddin's religious statement controversies (The "Christianization" remarks and racism) in the 15th general election besides his controversial rule as Prime Minister between 2020 and 2021, Hajiji announced that he and all members of BERSATU Sabah have resigned from the party, vowing to form a new political party to reclaim the autonomy of Sabah, that ultimately created Direct Members of GRS to allowing independent assemblymans to joining it.
 Among the members of Direct Members are Members of the Parliament.
 They are Ranau's Jonathan Yasin, Papar's Armizan Mohd Ali (current federal minister), Sipitang's Matbali Musah and Batu Sapi's Khairul Firdaus Akbar Khan (current federal deputy minister).
 The only known survived members were Ronald Kiandee and Azizah Mohd.
 Dun, who still pledges to the party.
 But later in May 2023, Azizah Mohd.
 Dun also become a Direct member of GRS and officially become women wing chief of GRS coalition.
 Juil Nuatim also officially become one of the Direct Members of Gabungan Rakyat Sabah in May 2023.

 The next day, Ronald was announced as the new state party chairman and subsequently, BERSATU has been expelled from GRS due to its current position as opposition party on the national level, and GRS' distant from any political ties with PN, in which BERSATU and SAPP are associated with.